10 Reasons Why Facebook Ruins Relationships

 7. One Partner May Use Facebook More Than The Other

 How often a person uses Facebook can be a point of contention in relationships.
 One partner spending a lot of time on Facebook can leave the other partner feeling ignored or left out.
-It's common for couples to fight about how much time they spend on their phones.
-When it's so easy to open an app and scroll through a Facebook feed, it's that much easier to ignore your partner who is sitting right next to you.
+When it’s so easy to open an app and scroll through a Facebook feed, it’s that much easier to ignore your partner who is sitting right next to you.

 8. Partners Read Too Far Into Each Other’s Facebook Posts

 When a partner is feeling insecure about the relationship, that partner might choose to look at Facebook to try to read into how their partner is feeling.
-They might see a few likes on an attractive friend's photos, or maybe read into a text post that makes them seem unhappy, and then jump to the conclusion that their partner wants out of the relationship.
-It's so easy to spiral into assumptions based on a few interactions that someone had on social media.
-And because they've jumped to a bad conclusion, this partner doesn't want to come right out and ask if it's true for fear of the relationship being over.
-So, they keep stalking their partner's Facebook and hope things somehow turn around.
-This is no way to live and leads to unnecessary amounts of anxiety.
+They might see a few likes on an attractive friend’s photos, or maybe read into a text post that makes them seem unhappy, and then jump to the conclusion that their partner wants out of the relationship.
+It’s easy to spiral into assumptions based on a few interactions that someone had on social media.
+And because they’ve jumped to a bad conclusion, this partner doesn’t want to come right out and ask if it’s true for fear of the relationship being over.
+So, they keep stalking their partner’s Facebook and hope things somehow turn around, all which leading to unnecessary amounts of anxiety.

 9. Some Couples Use Facebook To Show Off Their Relationship

 Facebook can also be a place to brag when things are going well.
-FOMO - fear of missing out - was coined precisely because social media makes it so easy to share photos and videos of great trips and exciting events.
 And the bigger the event, the more likes and comments the posts will get.
 This can be a major ego boost that couples might keep striving for.
-They'll start doing things precisely for the attention it brings them on social media.
-But "doing it for the like" can only bring you so much happiness.
+They’ll start doing things precisely for the attention it brings them on social media.
+But “doing it for the likes” can only bring you so much happiness.
 Eventually, you will want more, and only real interaction can give that to you.

 Trust is a major part of any relationship.
-So, if one partner doesn't want the other to have the password to their Facebook account, it concerns to think that lack of trust could follow.
-In a marriage, sharing is an inevitable part of the process.
-You'll share keys, homes, bank accounts, and even passwords.
-If partner A is used to sharing everything with partner B, but partner B refuses to give partner A their Facebook account password, partner A will rightly assume that partner B is doing something they don't want them to see.
-The flip side to this has a secret account altogether.
-Whether it's under a fake name or is hidden well, using social media out from the watch of a partner is very suspect.
-Hiding passwords or profiles is usually a sign of cheating.
+So, if one partner doesn’t want the other to have the password to their Facebook account, it can lead to a lack of trust.
+Another possibility is that one partner has a secret account altogether.
+Whether it’s under a fake name or is hidden well, using social media out from the watch of a partner can be suspect and may be a sign of cheating.

-Facebook isn't the real enemy to relationships; bad decisions are.
-You can choose whether to use Facebook for its original intention - to connect family and friends - or you can choose to use it to cheat or hide things from your partner.
-Your choices don't make the site "good" or "bad."
-The site is.
-What you decide to use it for will determine the fate of your relationship.
+Facebook isn’t the real enemy to relationships; bad decisions are.
+You can choose whether to use Facebook for its original intention – to connect family and friends – or you can choose to use it to cheat or hide things from your partner.
+Your choices don’t make the site itself “good” or “bad” – but it can be used in ways that can hard a relationship.